OmnisStudio/Omnis-JSTwitterTimeLine/README.md

 # Omnis-JSTwitterTimeLine
-Library uses the JS html object to embed a twitter timeline.
+Library uses the JS html object to embed a twitter timeline in your form.
 The app can be viewed here http://tinyurl.com/jsgallery8, click on 'Twitter Time Line' in the list.

 Requires Omnis Studio 8.1.2 or above